 Prevent and Cure Scabies

-Edited by Debbie, Anonymous, Maria, Rose B and 18 others
+Edited by Debbie, Maria, Rose B, Lhynne27 and 17 others

 Scabies is a horrible skin condition that has affected millions of people over the course of many years.
 It is mostly occurs in crowded places such as nursing facilities, daycares, and apartment buildings, but infestations can occur anywhere.
 It is caused by the tiny sarcoptes scabies mite.
 These mites cannot seen with the naked eye, but they can be viewed under a microscope or through a magnifying glass.
 The mites burrow into the skin, where they lay their eggs.
 They also leaves behind their excrement, which can cause an allergic reaction in the infected person's skin that leads to a rash and unbearable itching.
 The mites then feed on the blood and skin.
 This is very upsetting to people who have to deal with it, and they often have a hard time sleeping at night because of the itching.